Same-Sex Partners Joining Temporary Visa Holders in the U.S.

 The B-2 Visa: Other Information

-usually, an initial visa to enter the country of B-2 may be given for a maximum period of stay of one year.
-After this time, the visa holder can renew their visa; such a visa may be issued for periods of up to six months and acquired by the USCIS.
+Typically, the B-2 visa grants an initial entry for a maximum stay of one year.
+After this period, the visa holder can renew their visa, which may be issued for up to six months through USCIS.

 Overcoming Unique Challenges

 Applying for a B-2 visa is not without its challenges.
-Consular officers must be convinced that the applicant genuinely intends to visit for pleasure and not to work or settle permanently in the United States.
+Consular officers must be convinced that the applicant genuinely intends to visit for pleasure, not to work or settle permanently in the United States.

 Thankfully, the U.S. Department of State (DOS) issued a memo in 2001 that clarified this issue.
-It stated that accompanying a “significant other” temporarily working or studying in the U.S. would be considered travel for pleasure.
+Accompanying a “significant other” who is temporarily working or studying in the U.S. qualifies as travel for pleasure.
 To allay concerns about overstaying, the DOS emphasized that consular officers should focus on the applicant’s ties abroad and the likelihood of their returning home when the principal visa holder departs.

 In essence, as long as your relationship is close and genuine, an extended stay in the U.S. is permissible, provided you leave together.